Global generation of test ideals in mixed characteristic and applications: Further open questions

 \subsection{Subadditivity}

 \begin{conjecture} Suppose that $X$ is regular.
 Then

 \end{conjecture} We expect this based on the fact that the same formula holds for multiplier ideals in characteristic zero and test ideals in characteristic $p > 0$.
-In the local case, when $X = \Spec R$, it is proven in \cite[Section 5]{MaSchwedePerfectoidTestideal} (for a variant of perturbed test ideals, using Andr\'e's $A_{\infty}$ instead of $R^+$, \cite{AndreDirectsummandconjecture,BhattDirectsummandandDerivedvariant}, but the method works for us when $X = \Spec R$) using a strategy similar to that of S.~Takagi in characteristic $p > 0$ \cite{TakagiFormulasForMultiplierIdeals}.
+In the local case, when $X = \Spec R$, it is proven in \cite[Section 5]{MaSchwedePerfectoidTestideal} for a variant of perturbed test ideals, using Andr\'e's $A_{\infty}$ instead of $R^+$, \cite{AndreDirectsummandconjecture,BhattDirectsummandandDerivedvariant}, but the method works for us when $X = \Spec R$.
+Indeed, generalizations of this approach to certain general mixed $\bigplus$-test ideals has since been accomplished by Murayama in \cite{MurayamaSymbolicTestIdeal}.
+All of these results used a strategy similar to, and inspired by, that of S.~Takagi in characteristic $p > 0$ \cite{TakagiFormulasForMultiplierIdeals} (also see \cite[Proposition 2.11(d)]{BlickleMustataSmithDiscretenessAndRationalityOfFThresholds} for an equivalent-up-to-duality proof in characteristic $p > 0$, or \cite{HaraYoshidaGeneralizationOfTightClosure} for a characteristic $p > 0$ proof corresponding more closely to the classical subadditivity proof for multiplier ideals \cite{DemaillyEinLazSubadditivity}).